jspinoza3/2azerons/README.txt

 - Purpose: make your two azerons function as down in the diagram: https://docs.google.com/drawings/d/1PFI0aIbMsL4FF6Snv8nXBqh_3spjvcGP_ZaFcOm-rbU/
 - How-to overview:
 - --- azeron-profiles.json contains profiles that you will need to load onto your Azerons.
-You will then run mouse.ahk and 2azerons.ahk
+You will then run mouse.ahk and 2azerons.ahk to activate software remappings which will enable longpress and chording abilities
 - How-to detailed steps:
 1. plug in your left (i.e. right-handed) Azeron
 2. make sure your right (i.e. left-handed) Azeron is unplugged